FROM GROUNDWORK TO GRAND PRIX

-An equine behaviorist is a specialist who studies animal behavior, and helps solve problems using scientific principles of psychology, behavioral biology, and ethology (the study of natural animal behavior).
+An equine behaviorist is a specialist who studies equine behavior, trains foundation behaviors, and solves problems using principles of animal science, including ethology, behavioral ecology, zoology, neurobiology, comparative psychology, and animal welfare science.
+Learn more about Helena.

 MY SPECIALITY INCLUDES: